 JUST Capital polls Americans every year to identify the issues that matter most in defining just business behaviour.
 For their 2023 rankings JUST Capital asked a representative sample of 3,002 Americans to compare 20 different business Issues on a head-to-head basis, producing a reliable hierarchy of Issues ranked in order of priority.
-Issues are organised under the headings Workers, Communities, Customers, Shareholders and Environment.
+Issues are organised under the headings Workers, Customers, Communities, the Environment, or Shareholders & Governance.
 JUST Capital then define metrics that map to those issues and track and analyse the largest, publicly traded U.S. companies.
-This analysis powers their rankings, in which this company ranked 42th of 928 companies, and 2nd of 6 Telecommunications companies.
+This analysis powers their rankings, in which this company ranked 6th of 951 companies, and 1st of 10 Telecommunications companies.

 Source: JUST Capital (2023)